 There is no current government policy or targets for local authority maintained schools to convert to an academy or join an academy trust, school leaders have been given the autonomy to decide what is best for their school and its community.

-The Memorandum of Understanding D f E between the National Society and the Secretary of State is a good point of reference for schools exploring academy status or joining a MAT supplement the information contained in the Gloucester-Diocesan-Board-of-Education-Policy-on-the-Academisation-of-C-of-E-Schools which outlines the procedure and options open to all schools.
+The Memorandum of Understanding D f E between the National Society and the Secretary of State is a good point of reference for schools exploring academy status or joining a MAT and informs our Schools Strategy and processes for academisation.

 For schools issued with an academy order by the Secretary of State for Education

-If a school is issued an academy order by the Secretary of State for Education, the DBE will work in partnership with the Regional Schools Commissioner to ensure the robust protection of the religious character of the school.
+If a school is issued with an academy order by the Secretary of State for Education, the GDBE will work in partnership with the Regional Schools Commissioner, to ensure the robust protection of the religious character of the school, following the process outlined in the document below.

 Other options for collaboration